Purdue University - West Lafayette Student Branch

 Candidates must be listed in preferential order separated by office so that the most preferential, eligible candidate for the office shall receive the remote student’s vote for that office.

 The Executive Committee of IEEE may propose amendments to this Constitution during any of their meetings.

 All amendments to the Constitution and Bylaws are subject to the approval of the Office of the Dean of Students.

 Amendments may not take effect until after approval.

 SECTION 4.
 Technical Committee Bylaws

-All technical committees are encouraged to write bylaws specific to them that chronicle their purpose, internal structure, member rights, committee chair succession, and established procedures.
+All technical committees must write bylaws specific to them that chronicle their purpose, internal structure, member rights, committee chair succession, and established procedures.

-The Executive Committee will review committee bylaws for guidance if available but are not bound to their procedures in these situations.
+The Executive Committee will review committee bylaws for guidance but are not bound to their procedures in these situations.

 Article VIII - Dues